I want you to live your most fulfilling life. To feel relaxed, strong, and supported as you grow.

 Born and raised in New York City, I’ve lived much of my adult life in the San Francisco Bay Area.
 I received my master’s degree in Integral Counseling Psychology from the California Institute of Integral Studies, a holistic program which brings together Eastern and Western psychology, from the scientific to the spiritual.
 I’ve been in practice as a psychotherapist since 2004, developing my counseling skills with a wide variety of therapy clients.

-I’ve received specializes training in working with families and adolescents, as well as in the areas of sexual abuse and addiction treatment.
+I’ve received specialized training in working with families and adolescents, as well as in the areas of sexual abuse and addiction treatment.
 More recently I've completed a year-long certification program in Relational Somatic Therapy.
 Led by Mariah Moser, a master in the field of Somatics, the program offers in-depth training in techniques for successful trauma resolution, as well as a wide range of body-centered processing skills (based in the sensory-motor nervous system).
 This is a direct and powerfully effective approach to shifting stuck psychological patterns.
-My training includes a focused study of neuroscience, attachment research, and the latest clinical tools to support healing dysfunctional relationship patterns.
+My training includes the study of neuroscience, attachment research, and the latest clinical tools to support healing dysfunctional relationship patterns.
 I've also received training in the use of EMDR and guided imagery.

 Group facilitation is an important part of the work I do.
 I’ve held experiential trainings and process groups for a number of organizations.
 Since 2004 I've been facilitating therapeutic men’s circles to build the psychological, emotional, and relational health of men.
 I facilitate/present for organizational groups on the psychology of embodied leadership, mindful relationship, and conversational skills.
-I delight in helping teams and leaders understand the critical factors for successful and compelling relationship experiences.

 In late 2016 I moved from San Francisco to Vancouver, BC with my wife, daughter, and our dog Bucket, to begin the next chapter of my personal and professional life.
 I love the mountains, and I’m grateful to be here.